 High Performance Computing clusters can be created on the Google Cloud Platform by utilizing Google Compute Engine VMs and Google Cloud Storage.
-By running HPC workloads in Google’s Cloud, customers can augment on-premise HPC clusters or run all their jobs in the cloud.
+By running HPC workloads in Google’s Cloud, customers can augment on-premises HPC clusters or run all their jobs in the cloud.

 The compute portion of the HPC cluster consists of a Head Node running scheduling and management software on a Google Compute Engine VM.
 The compute/worker nodes are also running on Google Compute Engine VMs.
 Instances sizes can be selected to match the workload.
 Choices include Standard, High Memory or High CPU instances in 1, 2, 4, 8 or 16 core sizes.
 Instances can also be added or deleted depending on the resources needed.
 The user has a choice of various commercial packages or open source software components to create the cluster.